abarrientosrivas/arma-tu-evento/README.md

-**Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**

-When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.

-*We recommend that you open this README in another tab as you perform the tasks below.
-You can [watch our video](https://youtu.be/0ocf7u76WSo) for a full demo of all the steps in this tutorial.
-Open the video in a new tab to avoid leaving Bitbucket.*

----

 # Armá Tu Evento
 Para facilitar el trato entre organizadores y proveedores en el armado de eventos.

 ## Setup del proyecto

-(Esta guía quizá se encuentre incompleta, es probable que haya que correr comandos como npm, yarn u otros managers de packetes para instalar las dependencias de AngularJS.)

 Para levantar el servidor de Laravel/Angular y probar la plataforma en una nueva PC(Linux), hacer lo siguiente: